 A Special Purpose Vehicle (SPV) is a separate legal entity created by an organization.
 The SPV is a distinct company with its own assets and liabilities, as well as its own legal status.
-Usually, they are created for a specific objective, often which is to isolate financial risk.
-As it is a separate legal entity, if the parent company goes bankrupt, the special purpose vehicle can carry its obligations.
+Usually, they are created for a specific objective, often to isolate financial risk.
+As it is a separate legal entity, if the parent company goes bankrupt, the special purpose vehicle can carry on.

 A special purpose vehicle can be a “bankruptcy-remote entity” because the operations of the entity are restricted to the purchase and financing of specific assets or projects.

 The typical legal forms of special purpose vehicles are partnerships, limited partnerships, or joint ventures.
 Moreover, in some cases, it is required that the SPV should not be owned by the company on whose behalf the entity is created.